-Our construction crew, along with the sub-contractors we’ve developed relationships with over the years, have been working together building basements, foundations, houses, garages, porches, septics, well systems, driveways and numerous other projects, for over 20+ years.
+Our construction crew, along with the sub-contractors we’ve developed relationships with over the years, have been working together building basements, foundations, houses, garages, porches, septics, well systems, driveways and numerous other projects, for almost thirty years.

 Thorne’s #1 purpose is to continue building homes for customers and make it as “worry-free” as possible.
 We strive to be "turn key", so we can assist you will all your needs.
 We also strive to meet deadlines that are set, and we also want the homebuyer to know “up front” what their total investment is.
 We also stress the importance of construction quality to the homebuyer.
 We display homes that are built to the highest quality of standards.
 We also reassure the homebuyer that they do not need to find other contractors to finish the work.